-Hazard Level of concern (L/M/H) Mitigation Level of concern (L/M/H) 5.
-Tides / wind / weather Η The Snorkel Guide must understand that to go snorkelling in bad weather greatly improves the chances of accidents happening.
-They must ensure the weather conditions and tide are suitable for the level of competence of the snorkel group. Μ 6.
+Hazard Level of concern (L/M/H) Mitigation Level of concern (L/M/H) 6.
 Other water users / surface traffic Η Other water users are inevitable where there is a good site for snorkelling.
 The group must be visible to the surface/boat cover at all times.
 They should carry a highly visible Surface Marker Buoy at all times and any bright colours as rash vests / wetsuits or snorkel vests should be worn where possible.
 Permission from the water authority to make the snorkel dive should be granted and the surface cover happy for the dive to go ahead. Μ 7.
 Marine life injuries H-M BSAC has a policy of look but don't touch.
 Snorkellers should be briefed on this aspect.
-If they are stung by anything they should immediately alert the Snorkel Guide (SG) who may implement the EAP if necessary.
+If they are stung by anything they should immediately alert the SG who may implement the EAP if necessary.
 M-L 8.
-Illness whilst in the water М This should be mitigated by 1 but if this occurs, instigate the EAP, end the snorkel dive and return to the shore or boat.
+Illness whilst in the water Μ This should be mitigated by 1 but if this occurs instigate the EAP, end the snorkel dive and return to the shore or boat.
 L